srimathE rAmAnujAya nama:

 - The soul is influenced by the three modes of material nature (sathvam, rajas, thamas - goodness, passion, ignorance) in this material world and acts accordingly.

-- The souls are given independence by bhagavAn to choose their own path.
+- The soul is given independence by bhagavAn to choose its own path.

 - But bhagavAn being the ultimate authority, without his approval nothing happens.

 - In every action, the soul is given the choice of selecting the course of action. bhagavAn first stays as witness, and then allows the particular choice of the soul.

 - Subsequently, depending on the choice (the action being in accordance with SAsthram or against SAsthram), bhagavAn assists the soul to proceed with the action.
 Thus bhagavAn is the ultimate authority of any action by the soul but lets the soul decide the course of action to ensure that each soul becomes responsible for its action.

 - There are special cases when bhagavAn fully takes control of the soul's life and actions for specific reasons.